Fohhn/fohhn-net-command-line-utility/README.md

 Use 'make' to build the utility.

 ## Requirements
-Add user to group 'dialout' to access serial ports.
+Add user to group 'dialout' to access serial ports on linux.
 ```shell
 usermod -a -G dialout username
 ```